docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Bounds`

-A [Bounds](size-and-location-objects.md#bounds) object that contains the bounds of this control in the containing window’s coordinates.
+A [Bounds](size-and-location-objects.md#bounds) object that contains the bounds of this control in the containing window's coordinates.
 Compare [Bounds](size-and-location-objects.md#bounds), in which coordinates are relative to the immediate parent container.
 Read only.

 ---